Home » yolander prinzel » Recent Articles:

 Those of you who follow Freelance-Zone already know that I am a fan of Yolander Prinzel, but what you don’t know is that she is a networking and marketing genius.
 Frankly, her ability to market is one of her strongest qualities.

 Now, I don’t normally endorse e-books.
 Many of them do not give writers enough concrete information.
 That said, I think that “You’ve Found Your Specialty–Now What?” is an investment that is worth making–especially if you are a new writer.
 It can be difficult to network and market yourself strategically, and many new writers spend too much time on forums and social media sites without scoring any real results for their efforts.
-Prinzel gives pointers that can streamline that process, and does so without being a drag to read… … Continue Reading
+Prinzel gives pointers that can streamline that process, and does so without being a drag to read… Continue reading E-book Review: You’ve Found Your Specialty–Now What?

 I Know You’re Losing $50-$200 a Day